dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3264: Balance openness with privacy in discussions.
+### T3264: Balance openness with respect for privacy and boundaries.

 |Support|
 |---|